TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/initializationjs.md

 ### getFormData()

-**Description:** Returns form data as a plumsail native object.
+**Description:** Returns form data as a Plumsail native object.
 The only code run here is fd.data().

 **Parameters:** null

 **Returns:**
-- @returns {Object} Returns the form data in a plumsail native object.
+- @returns {Object} Returns the form data in a Plumsail native object.

 ### init()

 **Description:** The public facing function.
 This simply calls interactWithAPI() to do work for them.
-Will send data to the api.
+Will send data to the API.

 **Parameters:** null